With HR and single, Kyle Seager passes Jay Buhner for fourth place on Mariners’ all-time hits list

 “I’m willing to bet I’m a little behind Ichiro on infield hits,” he said.

-It’s unlikely that Seager will move any higher than fourth on that list.
+It’s unlikely that Seager will move any higher than fourth on the hit list.
 A look at who’s ahead of him:

 - Ichiro: 2,542